mugan86/android-example-projects/README.md

 # Examples Projects diretory (2017/11/26)
 In this repository collect my Android Apps and libraries repositories

-## Google Maps Example with Cluster in API 26:
+## Google Maps Example with Cluster in API 26 (Update in 2017/12/26):

 Example in Java and Kotlin to show example app with Google Maps activity that contain markers with cluster.